MATINMISAGHI/Photon/README.md

-# Photon
+# Scrolling Images

-A dynamic photo gallery made with Pexels API.
+A dynamic photo gallery made with Unsplash API.